zhongpei/furious/README.md

 | `connect`  | A less detailed scan using full TCP handshakes, though does not require root privileges.
 | `device`   | Attempt to identify device MAC address and manufacturer where possible.
 Useful for listing devices on a LAN.

-The default is a SYN scan.
+The default is a SYN scan. mac os not support SYN, please use py version

 ### `-p [PORTS]` `--ports [PORTS]`